sandeepsinghmails/S_malloc/README.md

 *gcc sample_test_stub.o -L lib/ -lS_malloc -o test_executable*

-*S_malloc Logs*
+**S_malloc Logs**

 Once you have Integrated this Library with your executable, a Log-File named: *S_malloc_logs.txt* will be generated at the same path from where you are executing your executable.

-*Comments/Feedback*
+**Comments/Feedback**

+Feedback/ Comments on the S_malloc Library are always Welcome.

-If you like to share any feedback/comments on this Utility, please feel free to mail me at sandeepsinghmails@gmail.com
+If you would like to share any feedback/comments on this Utility, please feel free to mail me at sandeepsinghmails@gmail.com